graphcore/examples/vision/vit/pytorch/README.md

 ## Environment Setup

-First, Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+First, install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
 Make sure to source the `enable.sh` scripts for poplar and popART.

 Then, create a virtual environment, install the required packages and build the custom ops.